 SMLL is supported by a consortium of world-class partners, using their combined expertise to help shape the future of the global transport and mobility sector.

-TRL is the Project Lead for creating SMLL:L. Using its world-renowned experience of transport, road safety and transport data management, it’s responsible for determining the market requirements and developing these into facilities and mobility services, selecting test routes and monitoring architecture installed on them.
-TRL will lead in selecting a range of open-architecture autonomous trial vehicles, design of the integrated data hub and business applications providing SMLL:L customers with business level information.
+TRL is the Project Lead for creating SMLL.
+Using its world-renowned experience of transport, road safety and transport data management, it’s responsible for determining the market requirements and developing these into facilities and mobility services, selecting test routes and monitoring architecture installed on them.
+TRL will lead in selecting a range of open-architecture autonomous trial vehicles, design of the integrated data hub and business applications providing SMLL Ltd customers with business level information.
 TRL will also develop Safety Test Standards and Test Protocols.

-In conjunction with DG Cities, TRL will operate the SMLL:L and plan its future development.
+In conjunction with DG Cities, TRL operates SMLL Ltd and plans its future development.